Alshaya Group

 Alshaya Group (also called the M. H. Alshaya Co.) is a multinational retail franchise operator headquartered in Kuwait.
-It operates 90 consumer retail brands across the Middle East and North Africa, Russia, Turkey, and Europe.
-In addition to its retail operations, the Alshaya Group has holdings in real estate, construction, hotels, automotive and general trading, largely centred in the Middle East.
+It operates nearly 70 consumer retail brands across the Middle East and North Africa, Türkiye, and Europe.
+In addition to its retail operations, the Alshaya Group has holdings in real estate, construction, hotels, automotive and general trading, largely centered in the Middle East.

 History

+Alshaya is believed to be the oldest company in Kuwait.
+M.H Alshaya Co. was registered in 1890 and initially established trading links between Kuwait, Saudi Arabia and India.

-In 1890, M. H. Alshaya Co. was founded in Kuwait in as a shipping company, initially trading with British India.
+In 1890, M. H. Alshaya Co. was founded in Kuwait as a shipping company, initially trading with British India.
 In 1965, the company diversified by opening a Sheraton hotel in Kuwait City, the first Sheraton outside North America.
 In 1983, Alshaya expanded its franchising business when it acquired the Kuwait franchise rights for UK retailer Mothercare.
 H&M, In 1999, Alshaya entered the food retail sector with a partnership with Starbucks.
-Alshaya's acquisition of the Topshop franchise for Turkey in 2002 was its first expansion outside the Middle East.
+Alshaya's acquisition of the Topshop franchise for Türkiye in 2002 was its first expansion outside the Middle East.
 The company moved into Russia in 2005 with the acquisition of the Russian franchise rights for Mothercare.
 In 2006, Alshaya launched international clothing retailer H&M in the Middle East, followed by a number of US-headquartered brands looking to expand into the Middle East: Dean and Deluca (2008), P. F. Chang's, Pinkberry and Payless ShoeSource (all 2009).
 In 2010, Alshaya added American Eagle, Pottery Barn and Pottery Barn Kids to its portfolio.
 It also secured franchise rights for the first international outlets of Texas Roadhouse, and opened its first Victoria's Secret Beauty and Accessories stores in the Middle East in Bahrain and Kuwait.
 In June 2012, the first The Cheesecake Factory restaurant outside North America opened in the UAE.
 In November 2012, further brands were added to Alshaya's portfolio: Harvey Nichols Kuwait, Victoria's Secret, Jack Wills, COS, West Elm and Williams-Sonoma.